ic-home icon Design resourcesThe Illustrator pen tool: tips and tricks

 Step 5: Release the mouse button.

+Note – Clicking and releasing will not be enough when you need to curve a particular path.
 You will have to repeat the steps above and remember to drag the arrowhead to create a direction handle before releasing and eventually creating a curved line.

 Bézier curve illustration